Skip to article frontmatterSkip to article content

 Modified Content

-If you make changes to an assignment on GitHub after students have started working on it, students that click the nbgitpuller link again may see a red loading bar and a message about a merge conflict.
-This occurs if the instructor and the student both change the same parts of the notebook: nbgitpuller doesn’t know how to integrate the instructor’s changes without overwriting student work, so it refuses to proceed.
+A merge conflict occurs when both the instructor and the student have changed the same parts of the notebook: nbgitpuller doesn’t know how to integrate the instructor’s changes without overwriting student work, so it refuses to proceed.
+Alternatively, if you already have the old version, simply clicking the nbgitpuller link again may not update the files on your account.
 You can read more about nbgitpuller’s automatic merging behavior.

 Solutions